DISCIPLINARY PROCEEDINGS & GRIEVANCE PROCEDURES

 Our employment team is experienced at attending, participating and supporting employees in disciplinary proceedings.

 We have assisted and represented a good number of clients who have successfully contested false allegations of misconduct or incompetence.

 It doesn’t matter whether the allegation against you was made by a service user, a customer or by a fellow employee: untrue allegations need to be addressed for the sake of your income, your reputation and for the records.

 Disciplinary proceedings are important because they can lead to termination of your employment contract or affect your chances of progressing within your organisation.

 False allegations can prevent you from gaining promotions and may appear in your references for future employers.

 An employee can be falsely accused of immoral, unethical or unlawful misconduct at any time during their career.
 Some employees may encounter allegations of incompetence, failure to follow procedure or failure to implement specific employer policy.

-We often to find that our employee clients have categorically denied the allegations of misconduct and provided a good explanation, but the employer prefers to overlook the explanation of the employee.
+We often find out that our employee clients have categorically denied the allegations of misconduct and provided a good explanation, but the employer prefers to overlook the explanation of the employee.

 It is important to defend yourself robustly in disciplinary matters because most employment contracts permit termination of employment for gross misconduct, which simply means that an employee may be sacked for any misconduct that his or her employer chooses to classify as gross misconduct.